 First, we’ll release the wireless card antenna cables and then unplug the video cable.

-Disconnect two antenna cables from the wireless card which is mounted on the bottom of the laptop.
+Disconnect two antenna cables from the wireless card which is mounted on the bottom.

 Unroute both wireless card antenna cables.